-1 SI 2016 No - 499 para 3(2) - 3 members are required for a quorum.
+$^{^{1}}$ SI 2016 No - 499 para 3(2) - 3 members are required for a quorum.

-The Chair of the Local Enterprise Partnership Tees Valley Business Board shall not hold a portfolio role, but shall seek to represent the views of the members of the Local Enterprise Partnership Tees Valley Business Board, and the wider business community, on all relevant matters.
+- The Cabinet may delegate functions to Cabinet members with portfolio responsibilities, and may agree that Cabinet members with portfolio responsibilities represent the Combined Authority on any matter within that portfolio. - The Chair of the Tees Valley Business Board shall not hold a portfolio role, but shall seek to represent the views of the members of the Tees Valley Business Board, and the wider business community, on all relevant matters.